johnjac-cisco/local-task-master/docs/tutorial.md

 2. **Enable the MCP** in your editor settings

-3. **Prompt the AI** to initialize Task Master:
+3. **Prompt the AI** to initialize Local Task Master:

 ```
-Can you please initialize taskmaster-ai into my project?
+Can you please initialize taskmaster into my project?
 ```

 The AI will: